Spondycode/spondicious.com/src/content/blog/craft.md

 ## Organising Yourself with Tasks in Craft

 This is something else which has been improved on in version 3 of Craft.
 You have a Tasks page with tasks inbox at the top of the page.
-Then you have the pinned documents so if you have a document specific for an ongoing project
+Then you have the pinned documents so if you have a document specific for an ongoing project you can get quickly to the tasks.

+## Using the AI do things with text

+I pasted in the text from my movies and TV series app and hit the forward slash key to get the AI to clean it up.
+I have a text replacement set up in the iOS settings, I type in 'rxft' which is replaced by 'remove XX and reformat the text' and the AI does its magic.
+I added the XX in the application when the data is put on the clipboard because it wouldn't let me format it with line breaks.
+I'll see if there is another way I can do that to get it right at the app level.
+For now though I have data in the clipboard that I can easily use the AI to clean up.